DATA-606-2023-FALL-THURSDAY/Narava_Pranay/Documents/Proposal.md

 in the Above image, we can observe the original waveform and spectrogram of the audio for one emotion

 ## 5. Feature Extraction
-- Before going into the machine learning modeling We need to extract the required features from the Audio file and convert them into spectrogram
+Before going into the machine learning modeling We need to extract the required features from the Audio file and convert them into a spectrogram

 **why feature extraction is important in audio processing?**
   - unlike image and tabular files Audio data is unique in a way and it is not easy to represent the audio data in a tabular format